Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 ### Identification and Authentication Failures

 #### Implemented:
-- IP address based authentication (Guard TOTP)
+- IP address based authentication (Guard OTP)
   - Idea inspired by [Steam Guard](https://help.steampowered.com/en/faqs/view/06B0-26E6-2CF8-254C)
   - Checks against known IP addresses of users against the login request
   - If the IP address is not known, the user will be asked to authenticate himself/herself using a randomly generated 16 characters code that is sent to the user's email